Hong-Kong-International-School/machine-learning-for-sustainable-development-RohannnK/README.md

 ### App Development

 After converting the model to CoreML, I loaded it into Xcode and created the app's basic architecture.
-Due to time constraints, I wasn't able to fully develop the app's UI, but the base functionality exists.
+Due to time constraints, I wasn't able to fully develop the app's UI, but part of the base functionality exists, which I will elaborate on later.

 # WORKING PROJECT (INCOMPLETE)